greg-raven/Uncommon-Sense/_posts/2018-08-14-socialist-economics.md

 tag: 'Friedrich August von Hayek'
 ---

-If socialists understood economics they wouldn’t be socialists.
+If socialists understood economics they wouldn't be socialists.